Labor and Delivery

 Medications

-This is a series of injections into the perineal area (the skin area around the birth canal opening) which can help numb this area and make you more comfortable during delivery.
+This is a series of injections into the perineal area (the skin around the birth canal), which can help numb the area and make you more comfortable during delivery.
 It is also used if an episiotomy is needed.

 Epidural

 This type of pain management eliminates the sensation of pain from your uterus down.
-You should not feel the pain of contractions but will continue to feel the sensation of pressure.
+You should not feel the pain of contractions, but you will continue to feel pressure.
 Medication is delivered through a tiny catheter (tube) inserted into your lower back by a nurse anesthetist.
-Epidurals are not appropriate for everyone, so please discuss this option with your physician, childbirth educator, or anesthetist.
+Epidurals are not appropriate for everyone, so please discuss this option with your physician, childbirth educator or anesthetist.

-Please note: We are pleased to provide 24-hour, seven-days-a-week anesthesia coverage for our maternity patients.
+Please note: We are pleased to provide 24-hour, seven-day-a-week anesthesia coverage for our maternity patients.

 Cesarean

-Usually, regional anesthesia such as a spinal or epidural is given for pain management during the surgery that allows you to be awake during your baby’s birth.
+Usually, regional anesthesia such as a spinal or epidural is given for pain management during the surgery, which allows you to be awake during your baby’s birth.
 You will not feel pain, but you will feel sensations of pressure.
-If complications arise and an unplanned Cesarean is required immediately, general anesthesia may be given.
-It is administered through an I.V. and having the patient breathe anesthetic gasses that enable them to “sleep” through the surgery.
+If complications arise and an unplanned cesarean is required immediately, general anesthesia may be given.
+It is administered through an IV and has the patient breathe anesthetic gases that enable them to “sleep” through the surgery.

 Enhanced security